Cross Country Skiing

 27 670 Special Olympics athletes participated in cross country skiing event in 2011.

-At Special Olympics Sweden Invitational Games 2020 and Special Olympics World Winter Games 2021 athletes will compete in the following events:
+At Special Olympics Sweden Invitational Games 2020 will athletes compete in the following events:

 • Category 1: 50 meter classical technique, 100 meter classical technique.